ranacrocando/lilypond-scores/README.md

 # lilypond-scores
-This repository lilypond files for scores under public domain.
+This repository contains lilypond files for scores under public domain.

 Only the `.ly` files are versionsed controlled in git.